LeonSo7/SFWRENG4WW3_Project/README.md

 - Environment variables will need to be set as described in the above two readme files.

 ### Troubleshooting:
-- Please disable any AdBlocker; this may interfere with the HTTP requests (depending on the browser).
 - Please contact (Leon So) sol4@mcmaster.ca or (Joy Xiao) xiaoz18@mcmaster.ca for further troubleshooting.